HeathSun/AdaSeg4MR/README.md

 ## System Architecture and Distribution Plan

-Due to limited computing resources, the project employs a distributed computing strategy (see Fig. 11 in the original document).
+Due to limited computing resources, the project employs a distributed computing strategy.
 This plan may be adjusted if additional resources are secured.

 ### Google Colab